lauriewaller/mr-roboger-cr3/README.md

 ## Description

 This website prompts the user to input an arabic numeral.
 It then returns a range of numbers from 0 to the input numeral, with the words/sentence "Beep!," "Boop!," and "Won't you be my neighbor?" substituted for the numbers 1, 2, and 3 respectively.
+The primary purpose of the site was to practice looping and integrating a UI.

 ## Setup/Installation Requirements